 As an unwilling member of the infamous ‘Golden Triangle’ drug zone of Thailand, Laos and Myanmar, Thailand has always taken a harsh stance on illegal substances.
 Historically the death penalty has been used for people caught trafficking drugs, albeit for possession of class A. Substances like heroin rather than the odd bit of cannabis.

 Nonetheless, being caught using or possessing comes with its own hefty punishments.
 If you get caught with a sizeable amount of cannabis, up to 10kg, then you could be looking at five years in prison and/or a 50,000 baht fine.
 If you happen to be hauling more than 10kg around then it could be up to 15 years in prison, plus a fine of anywhere between 20,000 to 150,000 baht, and more fool you!

 Reggae Bars in Southern Thailand

 One of the biggest elements of the traveler social scene in Thailand are the reggae bars across the south of the country.
+Although travel smoking accessories are becoming more popular, it’s much safer to just stick to the reggae bars for a spliff.
 If you head to pretty much any beach at sunset then you’ll encounter the familiar strains of Bob Marley on repeat, enticing you to grab a rum cocktail and watch the sun sink to the horizon.
 And what else is on offer in these places?
 Weed, of course, in lots of different forms.

 These bars aren’t high-class affairs, quite the opposite.
 They’re the kind of places you can rock up barefoot, dig your toes into the sand, sink a few drinks and relax.
 If you want to imagine the vibe then think Dazed and Confused meets Castaway- all wooden beach shacks and sand, with no pretensions at all.
 The décor normally looks like a mix of whatever’s washed up on the shoreline that week!